Italian scientists convicted over earthquake warning

 But they argued the Commission had given "incomplete, imprecise and contradictory" information on the danger after a meeting on March 31, 2009, a few days before the earthquake.

-The case is part of a wider controversy over the disaster in L'Aquila, which has been at the centre of a series of bitter rows over Italy's disaster preparedness.
+The case is part of a wider controversy over the disaster in L'Aquila, which has been at the center of a series of bitter rows over Italy's disaster preparedness.

 Central Italy is continuously shaken by low level tremors, very few of which precede bigger earthquakes and they are generally marked by no more than a brief statement from civil protection authorities.